pycom/pycom-micropython-sigfox/libloragw/readme.md

 This is the main module and contains the high level functions to configure and use the LoRa concentrator:

+* lgw_board_setconf, to set the configuration of the concentrator
 * lgw_rxrf_setconf, to set the configuration of the radio channels
 * lgw_rxif_setconf, to set the configuration of the IF+modem channels
+* lgw_txgain_setconf, to set the configuration of the concentrator gain table
 * lgw_start, to apply the set configuration to the hardware and start it
 * lgw_stop, to stop the hardware
 * lgw_receive, to fetch packets if any was received